Special Educational Needs and Disability

 How will my child be included in school activities?

 All children with SEND are part of their mainstream classrooms and have access to assemblies, school performances, school visits, extra-curricular activities and residential trips.
 In order to ensure all children’s health and safety, risk assessments have to be completed for all off-site visits and any individual requirements will be discussed with parents.
 School staff will discuss and agree with parents how their child can be included whilst taking account of their individual needs.
-Children with SEND are fully involved and valued at Highweek and take on a range of responsibilities which in key stage 2 include Play Leaders at lunchtimes, Pupil Advocates in Year 6 and Anti-Bullying Ambassadors in Key Stage 2.
+Children with SEND are fully involved and valued at Highweek and take on a range of responsibilities which in key stage 2 include Play Leaders at lunchtime and Pupil Advocates.

 What support will there be for my child’s overall well-being?

 Children with SEND can access a range of provision which supports their overall well-being.
-We also have indoor activities for those who prefer a quieter lunch time in our library.
+We also have indoor activities for those who prefer a quieter lunch time in our lunch club.
 The school provides a number of interventions to support social and communication skills.
-Children with SEND are fully involved and valued at Highweek and take on a range of responsibilities which in Key Stage 2 include helping Key Stage 1 children at lunchtimes, being a Key stage 2 Play Leader; Pupil Advocate and/or an Anti-Bullying Ambassador.
+Children with SEND are fully involved and valued at Highweek.

 The curriculum/learning environment may be adapted by: